Evaluation Panel

 Dagnia Zeidlickis

-Dagnia Zeidlickis is passionate about sharing the wonders of life science with public audiences.
-She leads a team that leverages all forms of media available to tell stories about the societal relevance of CSHL’s research discoveries and innovative approaches to science education.
-With a bachelor’s and master’s from the Johns Hopkins University in economics and international relations, she has previously worked in areas ranging from government relations, trade and investment policy, corporate relocation and public relations.
-But Dagnia found her true calling thanks to the help of the 1100 CSHL faculty, employees and students.
-Their work inspired her conviction that the public needs to know more about biology and genetics.
-Why?
-So that everyone can make informed decisions about personal and societal issues like healthcare, food security, energy sources, the environment and even the criminal justice system!
+Dagnia Zeidlickis is passionate about sharing the wonders of biomedical science with public audiences.
+As Vice President and Associate Dean, Communications at the Icahn School of Medicine at Mount Sinai, she champions the new insights and innovations scientists and clinicians generate and apply to patient care.
+Previously, Dagnia led communications for bioscience research and education powerhouse Cold Spring Harbor Laboratory.
+With a bachelor’s and master’s from the Johns Hopkins University in economics and international relations, she has also worked in government relations, trade and investment policy, corporate relocation, and public relations.
 Science matters to each of us every day, in every way and that’s why Dagnia is proud to be part of the Breakthrough Junior Challenge.